Other energy companies reviews

 Which? verdict on Spark Energy

-When we put all of the energy companies' phone lines and online response times to the test in our snapshot customer waiting investigation, it took us nearly five and a half minutes on average to get through to Spark Energy.
-This put it in the slower half of companies.
+When we put all of the energy companies’ phone lines and online response times to the test in our snapshot customer waiting investigation, it took us 27min 49sec, on average, to get through to Spark Energy.
+This makes it the slowest energy company to respond to customer calls in our investigation.

-It was much faster at responding to our live chat messages, in just 31 seconds on average.
+It was much faster at responding to our live chat messages, taking just 25 seconds on average.
+Although its live chat wasn't always available during the hours the website said it should be.

-Cons: It is one of the worst performing small suppliers.
+Cons: It’s one of the worst performing energy companies with long call waiting times

 Spark Energy in the news